alpinelinux/awall/MANUAL.md

 which contains route tracking rules.
 These are special marking rules which cause all the subsequent packets related to the same connection to be marked according to the rule.

+#### Packet Classification Rules

+Packet classification rules are used to set the DSCP field of the packets matching the specified criteria, in order to ensure quality of service.
+Each classification rule, contained in the top-level list attribute named **classify**, must specify the class using the **class** attribute.
+These rules apply to the both directions of the matching traffic.

 #### Transparent Proxy Rules